helauren42/MyCppLib/Parser/README.md

 auto args = parser.getArgs(); // Returns std::map<std::string, std::string>

+## Example:

 ## Notes:

 - getArg throws a runtime error exception if the element is not found

 - if a positional argument is registered to the parser with addArgument without any default value, not providing any value for it to the parser will throw an error.

-- for a boolean argument getArgs will always work as it's value is false if not provided and it becomes true when it is provided.
+- a boolean argument has a default value of false, and when the boolean is passed as argument its value becomes true.

+- setting a default value to every argument can be practical when repetitively testing code with the same input, as it alleviates the need to pass arguments to the program.